IntelRealSense/librealsense/examples/motion/readme.md

 ```

-The main loop renders the camera, retrieving the current `theta` in each iteration.
+The main loop renders the camera model, retrieving the current `theta` from the `algo` object in each iteration.
 ```cpp
 while (app)
 {